The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 Bibliography: A list containing citations to the resources used in writing a research paper or other document.
 See also Reference.

 Book: A relatively lengthy work, often on a single topic.
-May be print or electronic.
+It may be print or electronic.

 Boolean operator: A word—such as AND, OR, or NOT—that commands a computer to combine search terms.
-Helps to narrow (AND, NOT) or broaden (OR) searches.
+It helps to narrow (AND, NOT) or broaden (OR) searches.

 Browser: A software program that enables users to access Internet resources.
 Microsoft Internet Explorer, Google Chrome, Safari, and Mozilla Firefox are all browsers.

 Call Number: A group of letters and/or numbers that identifies a specific item in a library and provides a way for organizing library holdings.
-Three major types of call numbers are Dewey Decimal, Library of Congress, and Superintendent of Documents.
+Dewey Decimal, Library of Congress, and Superintendent of Documents are three major call numbers.

 Catalog: A database (either online or on paper cards) listing and describing the books, journals, government documents, audiovisual and other materials held by a library.
 Various search terms allow you to look for items in the catalog.